Industrial Belts/Tea & Beverages

 Anhui/Huangshan Tea Production Cluster

-Buyers researching Anhui Tea usually want to know what this manufacturing cluster is known for, whether prices really beat online sourcing, and how to avoid low-quality suppliers.
+Buyers researching Anhui Tea usually want to know which products are associated with the cluster and how to verify a supplier before visiting or ordering.
 The Huangshan (Yellow Mountain) region in Anhui Province is one of China's most famous tea-producing areas.
 The region produces several of China's top ten teas including Huangshan Maofeng, Keemun black tea, and Taiping Houkui.
 The tea plantations at high altitude produce exceptional quality leaves.

 14+ Products